 The identification of sheep being sold in South Dakota is working well at this time.
 Cull animals and breeding animals are required to be officially identified with a USDA scrapie tag.

 EQUINE INFECTIOUS ANEMIA (EIA)

 A negative EIA test is required on horses imported into South Dakota.
-The states of North Dakota and Nebraska have entered into an agreement with South Dakota to waive EIA testing for movement between these states and South Dakota.
+The state of North Dakota has entered into an agreement with South Dakota to waive EIA testing for movement between these states.
 South Dakota reported 10,034 horses tested for EIA in the past 12 months, with no positive cases.
 The EIA testing program can be costly but it is important.
 Many states are moving toward intrastate movement testing requirements for this disease.
 Additionally, a national control program is being considered which would base equine movement requirements on regional/state risk of EIA.

 The South Dakota Animal Industry Board is addressing concerns from the equine breeding industry regarding a recent outbreak of Equine Viral Arteritis (EVA) in New Mexico and Utah.
 To aid the industry in preventing the disease, the SDAIB will maintain test and vaccination records in the Pierre office.
 Should questions arise as to the vaccination status of a stallion, veterinarians and producers are encouraged to verify this information with the Animal Industry Board.

 Potomac Horse Fever is sporadically found in South Dakota.
 A single case was reported in South Dakota in FY 2008.
 It should be considered when horses present with diarrhea and depression.
 A vaccine is available and is used heavily in endemic areas of the United States.
 PHF is a reportable disease in South Dakota.

 There are reported cases of equine encephalitis in South Dakota nearly every year.
 An effective vaccination program continues to control the disease.
 Horse owners are urged to be aware and take precautions by vaccinating all susceptible horses.